Improve Recovery, Performance and Health with the Sauna

 Becoming more heat-acclimated also means that sweating will begin at a lower core body temperature which adds to your body’s ability to maintain an optimal core temperature for longer.

 Regular sauna use is repeatedly linked with significant increases in baseline fitness.

 In a 2007 study out of the University of Otago, New Zealand, sauna use post-exercise was shown to increase runners’ time to exhaustion by 32%.
-The participants used the sauna twice per week for three weeks, spending 30 minutes in the sauna each session.
+The participants used the sauna twice weekly for three weeks, spending 30 minutes each session.

 Another study published in 2020 in the European Journal of Applied Physiology found that post-exercise sauna use increases VO2max by 8%, running speed by 4%, and time to exhaustion by 12%.

-The body’s response to sauna bathing is extraordinarily similar to that of moderate to high-intensity exercise.
-In moderate heat saunas, the heart rate can increase up to 100+ beats per minute (bpm), with increases of up to 160 bpm with the use of hotter saunas.
+The body’s response to sauna bathing is similar to moderate to high-intensity exercise.
+For example, in medium heat saunas, the heart rate can increase to 120+ beats per minute (bpm), increasing to 160bpm in hotter saunas.

-Furthermore, sauna use is being recommended as an alternative to exercise for individuals who cannot engage in any aerobic activity due to chronic illness or physical impairment.
-This helps them increase and maintain aerobic fitness.
+Furthermore, sauna use is recommended as an alternative to exercise for individuals who cannot engage in aerobic activity due to chronic illness or physical impairment.
+Frequent use may help these individuals increase and maintain aerobic fitness.

 Muscle mass maintenance

 Muscle wasting is the loss of muscle tissue that occurs when a person becomes immobilized due to injury or illness.
 This is more common among older adults and persons who sustain significant injuries that require bed rest.